 The group operates from six sites across central and north west London.
 The largest campuses are in Paddington Green and Willesden.
 Other campuses are in Maida Vale and Wembley.
-We also deliver from The Cockpit Theatre.
-In addition, 2024 saw the opening of a dedicated construction skills centre in Euston in partnership with the London Borough of Camden.
+We also deliver from The Cockpit Theatre and a dedicated construction skills centre in Euston in partnership with the London Borough of Camden.

-The location of our campuses in central, Northwest London:
+The location of our campuses in Central and North West London: